-There is a huge amount of old data ... and there is the potential to use these data as a starting point for better data about development.
+After a long time the stock of old data is huge ... and there is the potential to use these data as a starting point for better data about development.
 Mobilizing these data is a challenge ... and potentially very valuable.
 New data might well cost \$20,000, yet similar existing data may well already exist, and could be retrieved for a small fraction of the cost of getting new data.